Compiler¶

 f.write(bytecode)

-A standalone fourierc binary is on the follow-up list.
-Until it lands, use the python -c '…' one-liners on the CLI usage page — they're terminal-friendly and produce identical bytecode.
+A standalone fourierc binary is a planned addition.
+Until it ships, the python -c '…' one-liners on the CLI usage page run from any terminal and produce identical bytecode.

 Subpages¶